This post may contain affiliate links. Please read our disclosure policy.

 • Ice Bath: While that is cooling, fill a large bowl with ice water and place a smaller bowl inside.
 Let sit for 5 minutes.

 • Whisk and Whip: Pour the cooled butter into the chilled bowl.
-Whisk until incorporated, then remove from the ice bath.
-Add heavy cream, mustard, lemon zest and juice, tabasco, worcestershire, parsley, and chives.
-Use an electric mixer to whip until fluffy.
-If the butter softens too much, return the bowl to the ice bath while whipping.
+Whisk until thickened and remove from the ice bath.
+Add heavy cream, mustard, lemon zest and juice, tabasco, worcestershire, parsley, and chives to the bowl.
+Use an hand mixer, whip on low for 1-2 minutes until combined.
+Turn the speed up to high and continue to whip until fluffy, about 4-5 more minutes.

 2 tbsp heavy cream, 1/2 tsp dijon mustard, 1 lemon, 2-3 dashes tabasco, 1/2 tsp worcestershire sauce, 1/4 cup fresh parsley, 1/4 cup fresh chives

-• Top and Serve: Season with salt, pepper, and olive oil.
+• Top and Serve: Spoon the caesar whipped butter onto a serving plate.
+Season with salt, pepper, and olive oil.
 On a small skewer rotate between anchovies and parmesan cubes and place on top.
 Serve with warm, crusty bread or crackers.

 salt and pepper, olive oil, 4 anchovies, 3 cubes parmesan